bellimeow/pocket-pantry-android/README.md

 <h2>About</h2>

-Pocket Pantry is made for you who wants to be able to easily get a shopping list for your groceries from your favorite recipes.
+Pocket Pantry is made for you who want to be able to easily get a shopping list for your groceries from your favorite recipes.

 This application is created by Isabella Olivos for a school project for the course Entrepreneurial programming (TDP028).